 September 2004: District court rules that the NSL statute is unconstitutional under the First and Fourth Amendments.

 March 2006: With the government appeal of the district court's September 2004 decision pending, Congress amends the NSL statute, remedying some of its problems but worsening others.
 In particular the statute's gag provisions were made even more oppressive.

 May 2006: The appeals court sends case back to the district court to consider the constitutionality of the amended gag provisions.

 September 2007: After the ACLU returns to court to challenge the amended gag provision, the district court strikes down the entirety of the NSL provisions of the Patriot Act, ruling that the NSL statute's gag provisions violate the First Amendment and the principle of separation of powers.

 December 2008: The appeals court upholds the district court's September 2007 decision in part, finding the portions of the statute violate the First Amendment.
 The appeals court also rules that the government must justify the more than four-year long gag on the "John Doe" NSL recipient in the case.

-October 2009: District court rules that the government can continue to enforce the five-year-old gag order on Doe and that the FBI can continue to suppress an "attachment" to the NSL Doe received.
+October 2009: The district court rules that the government can continue to enforce the five-year-old gag order on Doe and that the FBI can continue to suppress an "attachment" to the NSL Doe received.

 November 2009: ACLU files motion for reconsideration with respect to the continued suppression of an attachment to the NSL Doe received.

-March 2010: Court orders government to release a less-redacted version of attachment to NSL issued to John Doe but rules that the government can continue to suppress certain information about the types of records the FBI demanded - information that would show the FBI's abuse of the NSL power.
-In response to court order, government releases less-redacted version of NSL.
+March 2010: The court orders the government to release a less-redacted version of the attachment to the NSL issued to John Doe but rules that the government can continue to suppress certain information about the types of records the FBI demanded - information that would show the FBI's abuse of the NSL power.
+In response to the court order, the government releases less-redacted version of NSL.

 PUBLIC VERSION OF NSL ISSUED TO JOHN DOE